OKaluza/fractured/docs/docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 - *znext:* the calculation of the next z value, z(n+1), the core of the fractal formula processing.
 To define a fractal formula that does anything this section must be defined, but it may be defined as a *parameter* of type *expression* named znext, which will simply execute the code resulting from the entered mathematical expression in this code section.
 Otherwise you must define the znext section, you can define znext as a parameter or a code section but not both.
-- *escaped:* define an escape bailout test, if **break** is called here the fractal iteration halts and the escape condition will be set.
-This section can also be replaced by a parameter named "escape" containing a numeric value (which will be used with a default bailout function) or an expression (which will bailout if it evaluates to true).
+- *escaped:* define an escape bailout test, set the **escaped** built in variable to true here if your bailout condition is met, false otherwise, eg: escaped = (norm(z) > 4.0); if escaped is set to true, the fractal iteration halts.
+This section can also be replaced by a parameter named "escape" containing a numeric value (which will be used with a default bailout function) or an expression parameter (which will bailout if it evaluates to true).
-- *converged:* define a convergent bailout test, as escape except when triggered the converge condition will be set.
+- *converged:* define a convergent bailout test, same as escape except should set the **converged** built in to true when triggered.
 This section can also be replaced by a parameter named "converge" containing a numeric value (which will be used with a default bailout function) or an expression (which will bailout if it evaluates to true).

 Transform Formula sections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~